TGenNorth/ISGPipeline/README.txt

 --------------------------------------------------------------------------------

 ISGPipeline allows the user to customize how each external program is run through an options file provided when running ISGPipeline.
+An options file with default values is provided in the dist/ directory of an ISGPipeline build.
+Below is an example of using the --optionsfile argument:

+java -jar ISGPipeline.jar -S ISGPipelineQScript.scala \
+     -isg analysis1 \
+     --optionsfile path/to/optionsfile.txt
+     -run

 This file is a key/value properties file where each key represents an argument to one of the programs ISGPipeline runs and the value corresponds to how that argument is to be used.
 The key is formatted as follows
 <program identifier>.<argument name>, where the program identifier is a unique id